PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ### Why do you test every Pull Request?

-The first question that might come to your mind: Why is there a QA verification on each Pull Request?
+The first question that might come to your mind: why is there a QA verification on each Pull Request?
 Why not test the release build only?

 - The earlier a bug is detected in the process, the easier it is to find the source of the problem and fix it
 ![The cost of fixing a bug rises over time](/assets/images/2020/12/cost_bug_time.jpg)